about

 With his extensive experience in the technical and structural aspects of architecture, Burks is confident in communicating with contractors, interior designers, landscape designers as well as civil and structural engineers.
 This gives him the ability to co-ordinate and advance complex projects, particularly when acting in the “Project Architect” role.

-Jay Cantrel, Draftsman
+Jay Cantrell, Draftsman

 Jay Cantrell grew up in Sherman, Texas where he honed his craft sketching and drawing local buildings.
 He received his Bachelor of Architecture from the University of Texas at Arlington, after which he worked for renowned architect Ralph L. Duesing for 10 years.
 Following this he obtained his Masters of Architecture at the University of Virgina.
 Upon graduation he won the Gabriel Prize in Architecture.